 Despite the fact that this exemption is currently in force, news released by the press in past years claim that the government intends to revoke the mentioned tax exemption and thus levy income tax on dividends paid by Brazilian companies, a measure that allegedly would be followed by a reduction of the overall income tax burden borne by said companies.
 Currently, several bills on the subject are being discussed and await voting in the Brazilian National Congress.
-Brazilian authorities have not yet made a binding statement on the matter, either through the enactment of a provisional measure, or through the enactment of such bills submitted to the Brazilian National Congress.
-For this reason, it is not yet possible to anticipate the exact terms of the intended taxation.
-In any case, in order to become effective, these changes to the Brazilian tax legislation would have to be approved by the Brazilian National Congress, and would only become effective as of January 1, 2021, at the earliest.
+These bills have not advanced during the year of 2020 as a result of the pandemic caused by the COVID-19.
+Nonetheless, there is an expectation they may move forward in 2021 since the recently appointed new presidents of the Brazilian House of Representatives and Senate have already declared their intention of promoting a reformist agenda that includes the implementation of the long awaited tax reform, under which the matter pertaining to the taxation of dividends will most probably be addressed.
+In any case, it is not yet possible to anticipate the exact terms of the intended taxation, and such new taxation rules would only become effective as of January 1, 2022, at the earliest, if approved by the Brazilian National Congress in 2021.